 - Set the rice noodles into boiling water and boil for 2-3 minutes until softened, or to the packaging directions.
 Drain, then stir into the wok or pan.

-- Add the reserved sauce and stir to coat, along with the chopped green onion and cherry tomatoes.
+- Add the reserved sauce and stir to coat, along with the chopped green onion.
 Cook 1-2 minutes to thicken up.

 - Remove from heat and stir in the basil.